agerwitz/ultimate-guide-to-bosh/README.md

 bosh delete-deployment
 ```

-## Brief history of BOSH
+## Brief History of BOSH

-I was fortunate to be invited to the VMWare campus in Palo Alto CA on April 11 2012 for the unveiling of "the Outer Shell" that deploys Cloud Foundry.
+I was fortunate to be invited to the VMWare campus in Palo Alto, CA, on April 11, 2012 for the unveiling of "the Outer Shell" that deploys Cloud Foundry.
 The Outer Shell was called BOSH.
-This is an acronym for "BOSH Outer SHell".
+This is an acronym for "BOSH Outer Shell".
 Engineers know one thing: recursion is funny.

-I invited myself to the VMware campus for two days to meet the developers of BOSH and Cloud Foundry and came away fascinated by the vast scope of problems that the BOSH team was trying to solve.
-The BOSH team were kind enough to either answer a question or fix BOSH so the question was void.
+I invited myself to the VMware campus for two days to meet the developers of BOSH and Cloud Foundry, and came away fascinated by the vast scope of problems that the BOSH team was trying to solve.
+The BOSH team was kind enough to either answer a question or fix BOSH so the question was void.

-In 2012 I was very publicly excited about BOSH on Twitter ([@drnic](https://twitter.com/drnic)) and I gave presentations at meetups and conferences about BOSH.
+In 2012, I was very publicly excited about BOSH on Twitter ([@drnic](https://twitter.com/drnic)) and I gave presentations at meetups and conferences about BOSH.
 I also began creating new open source projects to help myself and others to use BOSH and to create new BOSH releases.
 I also created the first [BOSH Getting Started](https://github.com/cloudfoundry-community-attic/LEGACY-bosh-getting-started) guide.

 Many of those early presentations and guides were helpful to the many people who've discovered BOSH and are using it to run production systems at huge scales.

-In 2013 the BOSH project was taken over by Pivotal engineering and has been gifted to the Cloud Foundry Foundation to secure its long term success as an open source, open community project.
-Thanks to Pivotal, IBM and other members of the Cloud Foundry Foundation the BOSH project has received huge consistent investment to this day.
+In 2013, the BOSH project was taken over by Pivotal engineering and has been gifted to the Cloud Foundry Foundation to secure its long term success as an open source, open community project.
+Thanks to Pivotal, IBM and other members of the Cloud Foundry Foundation, the BOSH project has received huge consistent investment to this day.

-There are many people in the history of BOSH who have directly made BOSH what it is, actively sponsored its investment, or evangelised it.
+There are many people in the history of BOSH who have directly made BOSH what is, actively sponsored its investment, or evangelised it.

-* James Watters, SVP Product at Pivotal, has been the loudest cheerleader of BOSH on the planet
+* James Watters, SVP Product at Pivotal, has been the loudest cheerleader of BOSH on the planet.
-* Ferran Rodenas, Consultant at Stark & Wayne, has been my BOSH friend since 2012
+* Ferran Rodenas, Consultant at Stark & Wayne, has been my BOSH friend since 2012.
-* Dmitriy Kalinin, Product Manager for BOSH, has been driving his incredible vision for BOSH
+* Dmitriy Kalinin, Product Manager for BOSH, has been driving his incredible vision for BOSH.
-* Original BOSH team at VMware - Mark Lucovsky, Vadim Spivak, Oleg Shaldybin, Martin Englund - who had the original vision and execution to create the ultimate tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.
+* The original BOSH team at VMware - Mark Lucovsky, Vadim Spivak, Oleg Shaldybin and Martin Englund - who have had the original vision and execution to create the ultimate tool for release engineering, deployment, lifecycle management and monitoring of distributed systems.

-## BOSH in production
+## BOSH in Production

 BOSH is the core technology to Pivotal Ops Manager and its Pivotal Network delivery system for complex on-premise software systems.
 BOSH is the deployment technology used behind the scenes for [Pivotal Web Services](https://run.pivotal.io) which runs upon Amazon AWS.

 BOSH is the deployment technology used behind the scenes by [IBM BlueMix](https://www.ibm.com/cloud-computing/bluemix/) on its Soft Layer infrastructure.

-BOSH is the deployment technology used by GE [Predix](https://www.predix.io/) which runs on various clouds and data centres.
+BOSH is the deployment technology used by GE [Predix](https://www.predix.io/), which runs on various clouds and data centres.

-BOSH is the deployment technology used by Swisscom [appCloud](https://developer.swisscom.com/) which runs inside Swisscom data centres.
+BOSH is the deployment technology used by Swisscom [appCloud](https://developer.swisscom.com/), which runs inside Swisscom data centres.

 These are huge companies who have small teams running huge production systems using BOSH.

 On the smaller end - our consultancy [Stark & Wayne](https://www.starkandwayne.com)  - uses BOSH to run a variety of our internal systems across vSphere, Amazon AWS and Google Compute.
 (The rest of our systems run upon Cloud Foundry itself, such as https://www.starkandwayne.com and https://www.starkandwayne.com/blog).

-## Why write the Ultimate Guide to BOSH?
+## Why Write the Ultimate Guide to BOSH?

 BOSH has been my not-so-secret weapon since 2012.
 Yet you might not yet be using BOSH.

 I don't want to write a book.

-I wrote a PhD thesis in 2001 and 6 people read it (two supervisors, three judges, and myself).
-Fortunately this is enough people to be awarded a doctorate.
-Unfortunately it doesn't really qualify as "sharing knowledge".
+I wrote a PhD thesis in 2001 and 6 people read it (two supervisors, three judges and myself).
+Fortunately, this is enough people to be awarded a doctorate.
+Unfortunately, it doesn't really qualify as "sharing knowledge".

-I wrote my first blog post in 2006 and when I quickly reached 7 subscribers I knew I'd found my preferred medium for sharing.
+I wrote my first blog post in 2006 and when I quickly reached 7 subscribers.
+I knew I'd found my preferred medium for sharing.

 I enjoy the continuous publication and feedback loop of blogging, and of sharing open source projects.
 I enjoy a relaxed writing style.